-- d. implementation issues including but not limited to workforce, program or project scalability, program or market continuity, system planning coordination, evaluation, and distribution company management capabilities; and - risks associated with customers' behavior, responsiveness, and ability to e. potentially modify usage at certain times and seasons. - ii.
-When applicable, the distribution company shall assess an investment's: - ability to meet the specific identified system needs; a. - b. review of anticipated reliability as compared to alternatives; - C. operational complexity and flexibility; and - resiliency of the system. d - iii.
+- e risks associated with customers' behavior, responsiveness, and ability to potentially modify usage at certain times and seasons. - ii.
+When applicable, the distribution company shall assess an investment's: - a ability to meet the specific identified system needs; - b. review of anticipated reliability as compared to alternatives; - c. operational complexity and flexibility; and - d. resiliency of the system. - iii.
 The distribution company shall supply any other information that the company believes supports a finding that an investment is reliable.